iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

      style="margin-left: 0em;"
    />
    <figcaption>
-     Figure 23: Autoencoder loss (anomaly) depicting the progression of a bearing fault in a vibratory screen.
-While unsupervised learning does not identify the root cause of the anomaly, it serves as an early detection system and allows to track the fault progression over time.
+     Figure 23: Autoencoder loss (anomaly) showing the progression of a bearing fault in a vibratory screen.
+While unsupervised learning does not reveal the root cause, it provides an early detection system and allows to track the fault progression hour-by-hour with little effort.
    </figcaption>

-   Beyond the bearing failure, the data also highlights a new increase in the anomaly level on August 8.
-This rise was confirmed to be caused by a bent shaft, which is scheduled for replacement during the next maintenance cycle.
+   Beyond the bearing failure, the data also shows a new increase in the anomaly level on August 8.
+This rise has been confirmed to be caused by a bent shaft, which is scheduled for replacement during the next maintenance cycle.

 #### Time Domain Data